stellarsquall/chef-fundamentals-lab_day2/04_templates/README.md

 3. Notice the directory called templates/ and the index.html.erb file it contains.
    * Embedded Ruby (ERB) is a templating language commonly utilized by Ruby developers.
 It allows us to pass variables (often Node Attributes) into a templating file that should be rendered by the chef-client when it runs.
-   * The [template resource](https://docs.chef.io/resource_template.html) has a source property that points to the erb file and renders any of the Ruby code found inside.
+   * The [template resource](https://docs.chef.io/resource_template.html) has a source property that points to the ERB file and renders any of the Ruby code found inside.
 [Variables](https://docs.chef.io/templates.html#variables) can also be passed directly from the template resource definition within a recipe.

-4. ERB sytax is very simple.
+4. ERB syntax is very simple.
    * There are two basic types of tags:
      * `<% %>`
      * `<%= %>`